devzhk/Implicit-Competitive-Regularization/README.md

 <h1 align="center">Implicit competitive regularization in GANs</h1>

-Code for paper: 'Implicit competitive regularization in GANs': https://arxiv.org/abs/1910.05852
+This code contains experiments for paper: 'Implicit competitive regularization in GANs': https://arxiv.org/abs/1910.05852

-Demo for paper: `train.ipynb`
+Quick demo for experiments : `train.ipynb`

 ## How to use CGD
 Copy the `optimizers.py` and `cgd_utils.py`